[HISTORY: Adopted by the City Council of the City of Pleasantville as indicated in article histories. Amendments noted where applicable.]

 Any person not otherwise exempted, who is hereafter appointed to a position or employed by the City of Pleasantville, shall remain a bona fide resident of the City while employed.
 Failure of such employee to maintain residency in Pleasantville shall be a cause for removal or discharge from service.
 In the event that such employee does not maintain bona fide residency, the City Council shall notify said employee that failure to again take up bona fide residency in the City within six months of the notification will result in removal or discharge from service.
 Such removal or discharge shall take effect on the date in such notice, but any employee so removed or discharged shall have the right to such appeals as are available pursuant to law.

 As of December 1, 2015, all employees shall be subject to the residency requirement.
-Any employee with five years of satisfactory service prior to December 1, 2015 shall be exempt from the residency requirement.
+Any employee with five years of satisfactory service shall be exempt from the residency requirement.
+Any employee with less than five years of satisfactory service is subject to the residency requirement.

 Whenever the City Council shall determine that there are certain specific positions and employments, requiring special talents or skills which are necessary for the operations of the City and which are not likely to be found among the residents of the City, such positions and employments so determined shall be filled without preference to residency, and the provisions of §§ 41-2, 41-3, 41-4, 41-6 and 41-9 herein shall not apply.
 The City Council shall set forth the formal criteria pursuant to which such positions and employment shall be determined.
 Such positions and employments shall include but not be limited to the following professionals, officials and employees, who shall be exempt from the residency requirements specified herein: Municipal Court Judge, City Solicitor, Prosecutor, Public Defender, Zoning Board Attorney, Planning Board Attorney and Court Administrator.